vlstill/tedi/memory-models.md

 The memory model is described informally in Intel and AMD specification documents \cite{TODO, TODO}.
 Formal semantics derived from these documents and experimental evaluation was given in \cite{x86tso} in form of the `x86`-TSO memory model.
 The semantics of `x86`-TSO is formalized in HOL4 model and as an abstract machine.
-The abstract machine is rather simple, each processor core is connected to a local FIFO store buffer, to the memory, and to a memory lock (which is used for atomic instructions).
-Writes write to the store buffer, reads read either from the newest entry in the store buffer (if such exists) or from the memory.

-On top of stores and loads which behave as under the TSO memory model, `x86` has three fence instructions (`MFENCE`, `SFENCE`, and `LFENCE`).
+On top of stores and loads which behave as under the TSO memory model, `x86` has fence instructions, a family of read-modify-write instructions, and a compare exchange instruction.
-Of these, `SFENCE` and `LFENCE` exist only for ordering of special instructions and are no-ops under `x86`-TSO.
-`MFENCE` is a full memory barrier and it ensures that all writes performed on the same code before `MFENCE` are visible to the other processors (i.e. it flushes the local store buffer).
-Furthermore, `x86` has a family of read-modify-write instructions (with the `LOCK` prefix, e.g. `LOCK XADD` for locked fetch-and-add) and a compare exchange instruction (`CMPXCHG`).
-These instructions behave as if a memory lock was acquired before the operation, then the operation is performed, store buffers are flushed, and lock is released.

 ## Partial Store Order {#sec:pso}

-Partial store order (PSO) is similar to TSO, but it also allows reordering of pairs of writes which do not access the same memory location ($w_1 \rel{po} w_2$ pairs).
+Partial store order (PSO) is similar to TSO and also introduced by the SPARC processors \cite{SPARC94}.
+On to of TSO relaxations it allows reordering of pairs of writes which do not access the same memory location ($w_1 \rel{po} w_2$ pairs).
 Operational semantics corresponds to a machine which has separate FIFO store buffer for each memory location.
 Again, processor can read from its local store buffers, but values saved in these buffers are invisible for other processors \cite{SPARC94}.
 PSO hardware will often include barriers both for restoration of TSO and SC \cite{TODO}.
 An example for PSO-allowed run which is not TSO-allowed can be found in \autoref{fig:pso}.

-This memory model is supported for example by SPARC in PSO mode, but this is not a common architecture and configuration \cite{SPARC94, hw_view_for_sw_hackers}.
+This memory model is supported for example by SPARC in PSO mode, but this is not a common architecture and configuration \cite{SPARC94, hw_view_for_sw_hackers}: therefore, this memory model is mostly important theoretically.
-Therefore, this memory model is mostly important theoretically as reachability is decidable for it (see \autoref{sec:decidability}) and even incomplete analyses can be significantly simpler for PSO them for RMO or NSW.

 \begin{figure}[tp]
 \begin{threads}{3}